AI Vision Sensor#

 centerX#

-centerX returns the x-coordinate of the center of the detected object in pixels as an integer from 0 to 320.
+The centerX property reports the x-coordinate of the center of the detected object in pixels as a whole number from 0 to 320.

 ([AIVision1 v] object [centerX v])